- What Is There To Do in Reykjavik?

 Check out the map below to find your nearest swimming pool.

-Towering over the center of Reykjavík is Hallgrímskirkja Church, visible from almost every angle of the city, making it very easy to find.
+Towering over the center of Reykjavik is Hallgrimskirkja Church, which is visible from almost every angle of the city, making it very easy to find.
+Of the many places to visit in Reykjavik, this is one of the most well-known.

-At the top of this 74.5-meter expressionist-style building is a viewing platform boasting 360° views over the entire city.
+At the top of this 244-foot (74.5-meter) tall expressionist-style building is a viewing platform boasting 360-degree views of the entire city.

-Along with the view from Perlan on Öskjuhlíð hill, this is probably the best view you will get of the city from the land.
+Along with the view from Perlan on Oskjuhlid hill, this is probably the best view you'll get of the city.

 The tower is open daily, except on Sundays, when there are mass services.

-Entry to the top is 900 ISK for adults but 100 ISK for children aged 7-14.
+Entry to the top is 7 USD for adults but less than 1 USD for children aged 7-14.

 Traveling to the top is free for younger children.

-The church, the largest in Iceland, is named after pastor and poet Hallgrímur Pétursson, author of the Passíusálmar (The Passion Hymns).
+The largest in Iceland, this church is named after pastor and poet Hallgrimur Petursson.

 The beautiful basalt columns at Svartifoss waterfall on the South Coast of Iceland inspired the church's architecture.